janyildiriim-ui/Interactive-Number-Guessing-Game/README.md

 An interactive number guessing game in Python.

-## Nasıl çalıştırılır
+## How to run

-1. Bilgisayarınızda Python 3 yüklü olmalı.
+1. Make sure Python 3 is installed on your computer.
-2. Terminal veya Komut Satırı’ndan oyunun bulunduğu klasöre gidin.
+2. Open Terminal or Command Prompt and navigate to the folder containing the game.
-3. Şu komutu çalıştırın:
+3. Run the following command:
    python oyun.py